UMAprotocol/UMIPs/UMIPs/umip-constant-priceid.md

 constant:2
 ```

 The `constant` key should return the value that voters should resolve for this identifier.
 In this example, voters should vote 2.
+This value should not be scaled and should be returned exactly as is.

 When the simple example ancillary data dictionary "constant:2" is stored as bytes, the result would be: 0x636f6e7374616e743a32.